chiew-group/SelExNet/README.md

 ## Installation

-Anaconda is recommended for package management.
+`conda` is recommended for package management.
 Create and activate a Python environment:

 ```bash
 conda create -n selexnet python=3.10